Original Medicare (Parts A and B) does not provide coverage for dental care, procedures, or supplies.

 Medicare Advantage policies that cover restorative treatments may offer coverage for dentures.
 Insurance companies consider restorative treatments as those that can help restore your smile.
 These include crown placements, dental bonding and dentures.

 Once you have established a Medicare Advantage plan covering restorative services such as dentures, you should also read how much the plan covers.
 Some plans will pay a flat rate for specific denture services.
 Others will pay a percentage of the denture’s costs.
 You can expect almost all plans will have a maximum benefit they will pay on an annual basis.
-The maximum can range from $750 to several thousands of dollars, depending upon your policy.

 Essentially, most Medicare Part C companies will not pay the whole amount for your dentures.
-You are usually responsible for cost-sharing because dentures can be very expensive.
+You are usually responsible for cost sharing because dentures can be very expensive.

 Several denture types exist.
 These include: